 When a child is born to parents who are married, the fact of their marriage is sufficient to recognize them as the child’s legal parents in the eyes of the law.
 But the cultural norm that once dictated that marriage is a necessary prerequisite to producing offspring has faded into history, and many couples and single women choose to begin families without the benefit of a marriage partner.
 Not only heterosexual couples, but married and unmarried same sex marriage couples are enjoying parenthood.
-Contact a San Diego, CA based paternity law attorney for a free legal consultation if you are in need of legal help.
+Contact a San Diego paternity lawyer for a free legal consultation if you are in need of legal help.

 - The right to receive financial support from both legal parents

 - Having a birth certificate bearing the names of both parents

 - Being able to obtain health records and medical histories from both parents’ families